 At the number two spot is the opening track from the band’s sixteenth album The Inner Sanctum released in 2007.
 For this album, Glocker returned to the drum stool, his previous recording with the band being Unleash the Beast in 1997.
 Despite Byford saying that he was outvoted about it not being his first choice for album opener, the song is a great example of how Saxon adapted their sound for modern times.

 # 1 – Wheels of Steel

-At the top of the list is the bands signature tune from 1980 album of the same name.
+At the top of the list is the band’s signature song from the 1980 album of the same name.
 It is known in recent times for its appearance in several video games and lyrically, as the title would suggest is about bikers.
-The song, as well as the album is considered to an all time classic of early 80’s metal.
+The song, as well as the album, is considered to an all-time classic of early 80’s metal.
 It was their first to enter the UK charts, peaking at number 5.
-It features one of the all time great guitar riffs and there is truly no other song deserving of a number one spot on this list.
+It features one of the all-time great guitar riffs and there is truly no other song deserving of a number-one spot on this list.

 Top 10 Saxon Songs article published on Classic RockHistory.com© 2023

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at the end of the article.
 Album Cover Photos are affiliate links and the property of Amazon and are stored on the Amazon server.
 Any theft of our content will be met with swift legal action against the infringing websites.